Nathaniel Rogers (physician)

 Nathaniel Rogers M.D.
 (1808 – 27 October 1884) was a doctor of medicine who qualified at Edinburgh University in 1832 and practiced in Malton, Yorkshire in his early career, later moving to London and then, during semi-retirement spent his winter seasons at Exeter.
 He is known more widely as the donor of stained glass windows to both Anglican churches and nonconformist chapels.
 He edited several medical books, authored poems and letters to newspapers, chaired baptist and related meetings, and gave lectures to Mechanics' Institutes and similar educational institutes in London and North Yorkshire.

 One of Dr Rogers' most sought-after public lectures in the late 1830s was a two-evening lecture on Mythology of the Ancients.
 This was given at the Southwark Literary Society, the Finsbury Institution for Sunday School Teachers and Senior Scholars, the Croydon Literary and Scientific Institution, the Scarborough Mechanics Institute, and the Stepney Meeting Sabbath Sunday School Institute.

 Nathaniel Rogers' first wife was Alice Dixon, daughter of the wealthy Charles Dixon; he married again in 1856 to Alice Casterton, widow of Henry Burnstead and daughter of William Casterton of Dalston.

+Monument to Daniel Pulteney at Westminster Abbey, completed and unveiled in 1732, a year after Pulteney's death.
+Later repaired through donations made by Rogers sometime between the years 1858 and 1866—the time which he resided in Westminster.

-Amongst his philanthropic works were donations to restore the Pulteney Monument at Westminster Abbey, a stately monument of different coloured marble; and stained glass windows at St. Paul's Cathedral, Acton Parish church, the Abney Park Chapel, and Union Chapel, Islington.
+Amongst his philanthropic works were donations made to restore the Pulteney Monument at Westminster Abbey, an ornate effigy consisting of varied styles of marble, honoring politician Daniel Pulteney, as well as the donations of several stained glass windows at St. Paul's Cathedral, Abney Park Chapel, Union Chapel, Islington, and Acton Parish church, London.